Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Internationalisation of Air Traffic Control

 On 1st January 2007 DFS (Deutsche Flugsicherung GmbH) was to be privatised, according to a decision of the German government.
 However the Federal President abolished the law in October 2006 on the grounds of constitutional considerations.
-Anyway the 5,300 workers of DFS are expected to be confronted with restructurings in the context of "Single European Sky".
+Anyway the 5,300 workers of DFS are expected to be confronted with restructurings in the context of the "Single European Sky".
 DFS is currently only represented in Germany and the Netherlands.

 Drägerwerk AG founds EWC

 A European works council is to be founded for workers of Drägerwerk AG (about 6,500 in total).
-They manufacture medicine and security equipment in Germany, Great Britain, Netherlands, France, Spain, Italy, Belgium and Sweden.
+They manufacture medicine and security equipment in Germany, UK, Netherlands, France, Spain, Italy, Belgium and Sweden.
 Dräger is one of the few remaining enterprises of this size in IG Metall's coastal region without an EWC.
-The meeting to found a Special Negotiation Body (SNB) took place with the support of the training and consultancy network "euro-workscouncil.net" at the group headquarters in Lübeck on 26th February 2007.
+The meeting to found a Special Negotiation Body (SNB) took place with the support of the training and consultancy network "euro-workscouncil.net" at the group headquarters in Lübeck (Germany) on 26th February 2007.

 EWC's imminent disintegration